latticetower/blog/_posts/2016-06-15-outreachy-chasing-the-timeline.md

 Reality ruined it.
 I haven't planned [to get ill or to spend too much time figuring out what's wrong with Vagrant]({% post_url 2016-05-31-useful-notes %}){:target="_blank"}.

-That's what my initial timeline looks like:
+That's what my initial timeline looks like<!--break-->:

 {% gist latticetower/4402a17488c1629a78595bf4c9ec9b50 %}